Henderson Hall (Arlington, Virginia): History of Henderson Hall

 Most of the land occupied by Henderson Hall was originally owned by the Custis family and later the Syphax family.
 Maria Carter Syphax, the matriarch of the Syphax family, was rumored to be the mulatto daughter of George Washington Parke Custis, grandson of Martha Washington and founder of the Arlington Estate on the banks of the Potomac River (later the home of Robert E. Lee).
 The Spyhax family sold the land to John Dormoyle in 1901, who then sold it to Frederick Rice in 1924.

 Much of the rest of the land beneath Henderson Hall was part of the Arlington Estate as well.
-In 1941, the federal government built a temporary warehouse on this land, calling Federal Office Building No. 2.
+In 1941, the federal government built a temporary warehouse on this land, calling it Federal Office Building No. 2.
 It quickly was converted into office space for use by the U.S. Navy, and informally renamed the Navy Annex.

 The USMC headquarters moved to the Navy Annex in November 1941.
 A Headquarters and Service Company was organized on March 1, 1942, and a Women Marine Company (part of the United States Marine Corps Women's Reserve) organized as part of the headquarters unit on April 1, 1943.
 To house both companies, the Marine Corps began acquiring, through purchase, easement, eminent domain, and other means, property to the west and northwest of the Navy Annex Building.
 This included most of the Syphax land, except for that already purchased by Abbey Mausoleum.
 Henderson Hall was built on this property in September 1943 to house both companies.
 All told, 23 acre were acquired, and athletic fields, a bowling alley, chapel, firing range, gas station, gym, hobby shop, officers' and enlisted men's clubs, post exchange, post office, radio station, supply depot, and swimming pool were all built on the site.

 The Women's Reserve was released from active duty in August 1946, and the women's barracks at Henderson Hall renovated into billeting space for male Marines.

 Land acquisition ended in 1952, and on February 1, 1954, the Commonwealth of Virginia executed a document ceding political jurisdiction over the land to the U.S. federal government.